Enoch-H-Kang/DDC-DPT/Readme2.md

   Thank you for these excellent references.
 We will incorporate a discussion comparing the spirit of our approach (computational efficiency, avoiding explicit transition modeling) to these important econometric methods in the revised manuscript.

 - **Misspecified Transitions/Beliefs, Heterogeneity, Games:**
-  We agree these are highly relevant and interesting extensions.
-Our model-free IRL approach might offer advantages in settings with misspecified transitions or subjective beliefs (Aguirregabiria & Magesan, 2020).
-Extensions to handle persistent unobserved heterogeneity and dynamic games are indeed promising avenues for future research, and we will mention these possibilities.
+  We agree these are highly relevant and interesting extensions and references.
+We will mention them.

 ---